 As with any documentation in field and in social work practice, accurate reporting and accounting is required.
 The submission of an inaccurate timesheet is considered a violation of the NASW Code of Ethics.
-Students who knowingly submit an inaccurate timesheet are at risk for failure in field.
+Students who knowingly submit inaccurate hours are at risk for failure in field.

-SUPERVISION RECORD FORM AND TASKSTREAM
+SUPERVISION RECORD FORM AND SONIA

 Students are required to complete the Supervision Record Form following weekly supervision sessions.
-The form must be uploaded to Taskstream just before the mid-placement and again at the time of final evaluation.
-The Supervision Record form is located in the Forms section of the My Field Education web portal.
+The form must be uploaded to Sonia just before the mid-placement and again at the time of final evaluation.
+The Supervision Record form is located in Sonia.